 Sexual Activity

-May regular sexual activity help prevent vaginal atrophy?
+May regular sexual activity help vaginal atrophy?

 Oils